How to Fix TV Sound Problems with Chromecast

 Say you’ve picked up a Chromecast and are about to cast a movie or show you’ve been dying to watch.
 The video is up on your TV screen in all its glory, but there’s no sound—did you suddenly lose your hearing?
 Probably not.
 These things don’t always work perfectly out of the box.

 This post highlights various solutions to fix sound problems with your Google Chromecast.

 Sound Fix Solutions

-The sound still isn’t working?
+But what if you’ve tried that, too, and the sound still isn’t working?
 I’ve got a couple more tricks up my sleeve that may hopefully solve your sound issue.

 Google Chrome Browser

 - Open your Chrome browser, go to the Google Cast extension in the upper right-hand corner, and click on it.